naanahmed/naanahmed/README.md

 - 👋 Hi, I’m Naan Ahmed
 - 👀 I’m interested in Full-stack development, Data analysis, and Statistics.
-- 🌱 I’m currently a Computer Science Major at HiLCoE and a Full Stack Development student at Holberton-Alx.
+- 🌱 I’m currently a Computer Science Major at HiLCoE and a Full Stack Engineering student at Holberton-Alx.
 - 💞️ I’m looking to collaborate on innovative projects aimed at solving/simplifying problems in our society.
 - 📫 Don't hesistate to link up with me at naanahmed.na@gmail.com and @nbjrr on Telegram.
 - 💞️ Message me on LinkedIn(https://www.linkedin.com/in/naan-a-2a768a85) if you are a clean code enthusiast and looking to build your portfolio.